JarifAftab/3DZombieFPS/README.md

 -G for gernades
 -Right-click for ADS
 -Left-click to shoot
--Shift to run
+-Shift to run (Does not work on HTML version)
--Ctrl for crouch
+-Ctrl for crouch (Does not work on HTML version)

 The idea of the game is to kill as many zombies waves as possible, indicated by the level.
 Throughout the map there are pick ups like scopes, gun attatchments, shield boosters and an extra gun.
 Have fun!